SS Keewatin: Relocation

 Keewatin was moved from Kalamazoo Lake on 31 May 2012, and docked about 1 mi down river just inside the pier for continued maintenance before entering Lake Michigan.
 The vessel departed Saugatuck for the lake on 4 June 2012, to continue its journey northward to Mackinaw City.
 There Keewatin had a temporary layover before the final leg of the trip to Port McNicoll.

 On 23 June 2012, a celebration marked Keewatin's return and the rebirth of a new planned community surrounding her.
 It was 45 years after Keewatin left Port McNicoll on 23 June 1967 and 100 years after 12 May 1912, the date that the ship began working from the same dock.

 In late 2017 plans were discussed to move Keewatin to Midland, Ontario.
 By March 2018 it became clear that Keewatin would remain in Port McNicoll for another summer pending further relocation options.
 In 2019, development company CIM committed to incorporating Keewatin into a redevelopment plan at the Port McNicoll site; the plans called for the ship to remain as a museum in a park adjacent to the proposed mixed-use (residential and commercial) development.
 But by June 2020, Skyline Investments (owner of Keewatin and surrounding development properties) indicated CIM had defaulted on mortgage payments, and would instead be pursuing plans to donate the ship to the Marine Museum of the Great Lakes in Kingston, Ontario.
-Local opposition to the relocation from Port McNicoll has been spirited, and the fate of Keewatin remains unclear.
+Local reaction to the relocation from Port McNicoll was mixed, but ultimately the Marine Museum completed their acquisition of Keewatin in March 2023.

-In the Winter of 2023 the "Keewatin was donated to the Marine Museum of the Great Lakes in Kingston Ontario.
-The ship was donated to the museum by Skyline Investments, the museum has the proper expertise, facilities, and funding to properly restore, maintain, and preserve this unique piece of Canadian history.
+Keewatin left Port McNicoll on 24 April 2023 after weeks of preparation for her relocation by volunteers from The RJ and Diane Peterson Keewatin Foundation.
+The ship arrived at Heddle Shipyards in Hamilton Harbour on 29 April 2023 for retrofitting and repairs prior to the move to Kingston.
+Keewatin arrived at Kingston on 26 October while under tow by tugboats.
+The ship was placed in a dry dock and received a heritage designation.
+On 17 May 2024, Keewatin was opened for public tours.